Collett Park - 7th Street & Maple Avenue

-This beautiful park – Collett Park, Terre Houte’s first public park, was established in 1883.
+This beautiful park – Collett Park, Terre Haute’s first public park, was established in 1883.
 Railroad entrepreneur and industrialist Josephus Collett donated these 21 scenic acres to the city of Terre Haute.

 In 1884 a Romanesque Revival pavilion was built in the park by architect J. Merrill Sherman.
 There was also an attractive pagoda in the park along with a bandstand, a fishpond, and gardens.
 Buggy rides were available, and bands played all summer to entertain the public.